If you're spending your precious time and money, don't you deserve a great outcome?

 The process of making on-time loan payments is one of the most important steps to becoming a knowledgeable and credit-worthy borrower.
 Everything we do at Skills Fund is students-first - so we've taken the extra step to outline how to make payments on your Skills Fund loan.more

-So, you’ve gotten into a bootcamp!
+So, you’ve gotten into a skills training program!
 Now you have to figure out how to pay for it.
 You’ve weighed the options – credit card?
 401k?
 Payment plan? – and landed on Skills Fund.
 Congrats!
-Skills Fund is dedicated to enabling all students with clear-cut and easy financing, because money shouldn’t be an obstacle to keep you from getting a bootcamp education.more
+Skills Fund is dedicated to enabling all students with clear-cut and easy financing, because money shouldn’t be an obstacle to keep you from getting a transformative education.more

 “How do I build my credit score?” is a question that we get asked all too often.
 Whether you’re looking to build credit for the first time, build your credit quickly, or fix your credit, there are a number of steps that you can take to get your score where it needs to be for the best financing terms.more